pattcore/faceit-ai-bot/README.en.md

 - 🤖 Personalized recommendations and training plans
 - ⚡ Fast performance with Redis caching
 - 🔒 HTTPS and production deployment on VPS
+ - 🔐 CAPTCHA protection for login, registration and payment creation (Cloudflare Turnstile + Yandex SmartCaptcha for Russian users)

 ---